corgrath/osbcp-css-squasher/README.md

 		border: none;
 		padding: 10px;
 	}

 	b, c, a {
 		width: 100px;
 	}

 	b, c {
 		color: red;
 	}

-By packing and grouping the rules together.
+By packing and grouping the rules together, and decreasing the number of rows.

-And of course, it is still possible to minify this CSS by using tools such as the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
+And of course, it is still possible to minify the CSS by using tools such as the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).

 Download
 ========================================